Ground Boom Sprayers

 A pre-orifice nozzle reduces the internal operating pressure in the nozzle, producing a larger spray droplet than a standard flat-fan nozzle at the same operating pressure.
 The pre-orifice design contains a metering orifice (pre-orifice) that restricts the amount of liquid entering the nozzle.
 This is what drops the pressure within the nozzle.

-Pre-orifice nozzles are available in 80° and 110° discharge angles with a general pressure range from 30 to 60 psi.
-The nozzle has a narrower pressure-operating range, as compared with a conventional extended-range flat-fan tip.
-Pressure should not drop below 30 psi, due to the internal pressure drop in the nozzle, or exceed 60 psi, as considerable driftable fines may be produced.
-The optimum pressure for this nozzle is 40 psi.
-Pre-orifice nozzles can reduce drift by 50% over extended-range flat-fan nozzles, but they are more difficult to clean due to the metering orifice.
-Several manufacturers make nozzles using this technology.
+Pre-orifice nozzles are available in 80° and 110° discharge angles with a general pressure range from 30 to 90 psi.
+Pressure should not drop below 30 psi, due to the internal pressure drop in the nozzle.
+Pre-orifice nozzles can reduce drift by 50% over extended-range flat-fan nozzles.

 All “air induction” nozzles have the same basic design feature-two orifices, one to meter liquid flow, and the other larger orifice to form the pattern.
 Between these two orifices is a venturi or jet, used to draw air into the nozzle body.
 In the body, air mixes with the liquid and forms an air-entrained spray pattern at a lower pressure.
 The coarse spray contains large, air-filled droplets and very few drift-susceptible droplets.
 Venturi nozzles differ from conventional low-pressure spray nozzles by producing more coarse droplets and fewer fine droplets.

 Dramatic drift reductions have been observed with these tips while good spray coverage has generally been maintained.
 Some manufacturers suggest that the droplets are filled with air bubbles that cause the droplets to shatter on impact with the leaf, providing better coverage.
 Getting the maximum benefit from these nozzles, however, requires careful selection of the right nozzle for your needs and proper operation.
-Many air induction nozzles have an optimum operating pressure between 60 and 80 psi, while others will operate well at lower pressures.
 You need to be aware of differences in pressure operating ranges, ease of cleaning, and the ability to fit into existing nozzle caps.

 Publications to Aid Nozzle Selection